-The best polo player, Carla Alvarez Nuñez, was awarded a certificate for 10 treatments at BioBarica Madrid, and the player who scored the most goals, Katya Prunkova, received a beautiful beach bag from VANYLU
+The best polo player, Carla Alvarez Nuñez, was awarded a certificate for ten treatments at BioBarica Madrid, and the player who scored the most goals, Katya Prunkova, received a beautiful beach bag from VANYLU.

-Says Isabel Sainz, from the Madrid Polo Federation: ”The idea to have this tournament started because the Polo Federation wanted women’s polo to be promoted, so that more women would go into polo in Spain.
-I would like to thank Club de Campo Villa de Madrid for their support and our President, Rafael Cabezas, for helping with horses and everything else.
-His daughter, Regina Cabezas, is one of the players.
-Thanks go to our sponsors and other people who supported us”.
+Isabel Sainz from the Madrid Polo Federation said, ”The idea to start having this tournament was made because the Polo Federation wanted to promote Women’s Polo, so that more women would go to Spain and play polo.
+I would like to thank Club de Campo Villa de Madrid for their support and our President Rafael Cabezas for helping with horses and everything.
+His daughter, Regina Cabezas is also one of the players.
+Thanks to our sponsors and all the people who supported us.”

-The Copa Volvo Polo Tournament is not only the sportive highlight of the season, but also one of the most important social events in Madrid.
-The organisers did their best to attract a lot of spectators, press and television to make this polo tournament an unforgettable experience once again.
+The Copa Volvo Polo Tournament is not only the sports highlight of the season but also one of the most important social events in Madrid.
+The organizers did their best to attract a lot of spectators, press, and television to make this polo tournament an unforgettable experience once again.

-The Ladies’ Polo Tournament in Madrid is the must-attend event of the summer in and a meeting point for all polo lovers.
-We are looking forward to playing a 3-day ladies’ polo tournament in Madrid in June 2017!
+The Ladies’ Polo Tournament in Madrid is the must-attend event of the summer and a meeting point for all polo lovers.
+We are looking forward to playing a three-day Ladies’ Polo Tournament in Madrid in June 2017!